 From analysis of the broadcast navigation messages it can be seen that all occurrences of unhealthy satellites were linked with NANUs.
-As well as the outages listed above, PRN03 (SVN69) was launched on 29th October 2014 and was set healthy with a USABINIT NANU on 12th December.
+As well as the outages listed above, PRN26 (SVN71) was launched on 25th March 2015 although it is not yet been set healthy.
+Also, PRN08 was unhealthy throughout the monitoring period until it was finally decommissioned on day 85 (26th March 2015).